50+ European Alternatives to US Tech: The Privacy-First Business Stack

 Start with the easy wins

 1. Analytics and monitoring are the easiest first move.
-No data migration needed, no team retraining.
-Install the new tool, verify it works, remove the old one.
-Try Clickport free for 30 days: no cookies, no consent banners, no US data transfers, hosted on Hetzner in Germany.
+Nothing to migrate, nobody to retrain.
+Install the new tool, check it works, pull the old one.
+Scan your current tracking setup to see what you're replacing, then try Clickport free for 30 days: no cookies, no consent banners, no US data transfers, hosted on Hetzner in Germany.

-2. DNS and CDN are next.
-Point your domain to deSEC or Bunny DNS, set up bunny.net as your CDN.
-No user-facing change, significant sovereignty improvement.
+2. DNS and CDN come next.
+Point your domain at deSEC or Bunny DNS and put bunny.net in front as your CDN.
+Your users won't notice a thing, and your sovereignty jumps.

-3. Email is a medium-effort switch.
-Export contacts, set up forwarding, update MX records.
-A weekend project for most teams.
+3. Email is a middle-effort move.
+Export your contacts, set up forwarding, update the MX records.
+For most teams that's a weekend.

-4. CRM and ERP are the hardest.
-These touch every part of your business.
-Plan a parallel run, migrate in stages, and budget 2-8 weeks.
+4. CRM and ERP are the hard ones.
+They reach into every corner of the business.
+Plan the parallel run, migrate in stages, and give it 2-8 weeks.

-The European tech stack is no longer a compromise.
-The tools are mature, the pricing is competitive (often cheaper), and the regulatory direction is only going one way.
-The question is whether you switch proactively or wait until a DPA makes the decision for you.
+The European stack stopped being a compromise.
+The tools are mature, the pricing is competitive and often cheaper, and the regulation is only heading one way.
+The real question is whether you switch on your own terms or wait until a DPA switches for you.

 David Karpik